-As far as the hole on the handle, I just drill it before I put on the tung oil.
-Make sure you go slow to keep the wood from splitting around it.
+Drill the hole on the handle before adding the finish.
+Make sure you drill slowly to keep the wood from splitting around it.
 Then get a small piece of sandpaper, roll it, and stick it through the hole to sand it good inside there.

-This year, along with a loaf of whole wheat bread, my baskets included a jar of locally grown honey (the jar is just a spice jar from IKEA), a hand-made cutting board, a stainless steel bread knife, a box of chocolate mint cookies, and miniature candy canes.
-I then got the cutest trays to set everything on with some tissue paper.
+Along with a loaf of homemade wheat bread, the baskets include a jar of locally grown honey , a stainless steel bread knife, a box of chocolate mint cookies, miniature candy canes, and of course, the scrap wood cutting board.
 To finish it off I added a cute bow with an ornament.
 Who would not want to get one of these for Christmas?